Jacqui Horswell: Managing biosolids in the environment

-The possible re-use of biosolids as fertilizer has been a key area of study for Horswell and in 2008, she recommended research priorities to the 2008 Annual Conference of the New Zealand Land Treatment Collective.
+The possible re-use of biosolids as fertiliser has been a key area of study for Horswell and in 2008, she recommended research priorities to the 2008 Annual Conference of the New Zealand Land Treatment Collective.
 Some of the key recommendations for potential projects included: "Environmental fate of biosolids and effluent-borne pathogens in sewage treatment systems...[monitoring]...source control of nutrients i.e. washing powder etc...[determining the]...effect of emerging contaminants such as endocrine inhibitors and pharmaceuticals on the environment.

 A 2009 study, in which Horswell was involved, investigated the degree that sludge-born pathogen organisms survive and are transported in soils and affect surrounding water.
-The paper noted the importance of sewage treatment and disposal in protecting a community from pathogens and that while sewage sludge is a valuable resource with plant nutrients that can be directly applied to land as fertilizer, and pathogen numbers are reduced during sludge processing, it is unlikely that they can be completely eliminated, and need to be controlled via "guidelines and regulations that set criteria for levels of pathogens, which are protective of the environment and human health."
+The paper noted the importance of sewage treatment and disposal in protecting a community from pathogens and that while sewage sludge is a valuable resource with plant nutrients that can be directly applied to land as fertiliser, and pathogen numbers are reduced during sludge processing, it is unlikely that they can be completely eliminated, and need to be controlled via "guidelines and regulations that set criteria for levels of pathogens, which are protective of the environment and human health."

 In 2017, Horswell participated in research looking at the possible use of biosolids to reforest areas where the soil had been degraded.
 The thesis was that because many New Zealand native plant species thrive in low-fertility soils, they may respond well to biosolids which would, in turn, improve the soil microbial activity.
 The report concluded that after adding biosolids to the soil, all the NZ-native species showed either improved growth or an increase in nutrient status, but cautioned that further testing was required to investigate the possible long-term effects of this.

 Horswell co-authored a research report that evaluated the evidence that blending biosolids with organic materials could reduce the environmental impact on the soils and concluded that while it is not always a viable solution, "combining biosolids with other organic wastes to rehabilitate degraded land remains a potentially practicable and sustainable management of these resources."